edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-07-08-heat-safety-training.md

 permalink: /blog/heat-safety-training/
 author: { name: Corey Bleich }
 image: blog/2020-07-08-heat-safety-training.jpg
-excerpt: Workers are at increased risk for heat-related illnesses—and even death—during summer.
+meta: Workers are at increased risk for heat-related illnesses—and even death—during summer.
 Heat safety training can help.
 Here's how to roll it out to your employees.

 ---